Home - Salad - Chopped Vegetable Farro Salad

 This post may contain affiliate links.
 Please read my disclosure policy.

 A flavorful, fresh farro salad that’s as beautiful to look as it is to eat!
 This farro salad is packed with chopped Mediterranean vegetables and herbs, crumbled feta cheese and tossed in a light lemony dressing.
-Ready within 30 minutes, enjoy the salad warm or at room temperature as an to alternative to pasta salad, or as a hearty dinner salad.
+Enjoy the salad warm or at room temperature as an to alternative to pasta salad, or as a hearty dinner salad.

 Photo of a bowl of farro salad and a serving spoon, with chopped vegetables, parsley and feta cheese.

-This farro salad features nutritious and delicious whole grain farro, combined with a very generous amount of colorful chopped vegetables and green herbs.
-Everything is tossed together with an easy vinaigrette you can shake up in a Mason jar.
+This farro salad features nutty and delicious whole grain farro, combined with all the veggies I use to make my roasted vegetable salad — colorful chopped vegetables and green herbs.
+Everything is tossed together with an easy vinaigrette you can shake up in a jar.

-Serve this salad in a large bowl at room temperature — just like a fresh summer tomato sauce it’s PERFECT for casual get togethers like potlucks and picnics.
+Serve this salad in a large bowl at room temperature —it’s PERFECT to bring to casual gatherings like potlucks and picnics.

 A serving bowl full of farro salad mixed with chopped tomatoes, zucchini and herbs.